Tencent/edgeone-keyless-server/readme.md

 ## License

-This project is licensed under the MIT License - for more details, please see the LICENSE.md file.
+This project is licensed under the MIT License - for more details, please see the LICENSE file.

 ## Contribution
 If you have any ideas or suggestions to improve Edgeone Keyless Server, welcome to submit an issue/pull request.